 Birth certificate, if you have children.

-A letter of admission showing that you will study for at least 12 months.
+A letter of admission showing that you will study.

 Document showing that you are registered, i.e., enrolled, on a recognized study programme in Sweden.